 The meat of this question.
 The short answer is no, you don’t need to.
 Google doesn’t punish sites for not providing information even if that information is recommended, like videos are.

-However, things like voice search might depend on a video being available for a recipe.
+However, things like carousel videos depend on a video being available for a recipe.
 In their blog post introducing the new recommended fields for recipes (including videos), Google says (emphasis mine):

 To ensure that users can access your recipe in more ways, we need more information about your recipe.
 We now recommend the following properties: [ video, category, cuisine, and keywords ]

-So, if you want to have your recipes searchable via voice search, Google needs that information.
+So, if you want to have your recipes to appear in search results with a video, Google needs that information.
 It’s best to provide it.

 Recipes are an extremely competitive space in organic search.
 If ever you have the opportunity, do whatever you can to stand out by providing the best, most complete information about your recipes to capitalize on the vast amounts of traffic that flow through Google for recipe queries.

-Videos are a way to stand out from the crowd, provide extra value to your readers (now, viewers!), and take advantage of new search opportunities that make use of videos, such as voice search.
+Videos are a way to stand out from the crowd, provide extra value to your readers (now, viewers!), and take advantage of new search opportunities that make use of videos.

 As we always say, fill out all the fields!